TrippingLettuce/ChatGPT-Generated-Articles-to-WordPress/README.md

 # ChatGPT_Generated_Articles_to_WordPress

-Currently being used to auto generate and publish travel articles.
+Currently being used to auto generate and publish travel articles with images.

 Def going to make it do something more intesting when I finish.